Great Snowstorm of 1944

-The Great Snowstorm of 1944 was a distruptive winter storm that brought high winds and between 12 and 30 in of snow to the eastern Great Lakes region of North America between Sunday, December 10, and Wednesday, December 13, 1944.
+The Great Snowstorm of 1944 was a disruptive winter storm that brought high winds and between 12 and 30 in of snow to the eastern Great Lakes region of North America between Sunday, December 10, and Wednesday, December 13, 1944.
 The areas most affected included northeastern Ohio, western Pennsylvania, West Virginia, upstate New York, southern Ontario and southern Quebec.

 The snowstorm was caused when two separate storms, one from the west, which had dropped moderate amounts of snow through the Central Great Plains and Midwest of the United States, and another from the southern Atlantic Coast, both moved towards Pennsylvania, causing high snowfall amounts and high winds in the adjacent states and provinces, before both moved easterly through New England and then into the Atlantic Ocean.
 Other effects of the twin-pronged storm, such as cold temperatures, high winds, light snow, sleet, freezing rain and rain, covered the remainder of the eastern United States and southern central Canada.

 Including the toll from the western storm, the death toll was between 87 and 100 people in the US and between 21 and 24 people in Canada, with an unknown total of serious injuries.
 The most heavily impacted major cities included: Toronto with 57.2 cm of snow; Hamilton, Ontario, with 62.5 cm; Pittsburgh with 15.5 in; and Rochester with 22.3 in; while smaller cities with the greatest snowfalls included St. Catharines, Ontario, with 66 cm and Erie, Pennsylvania, with 26.5 in.

 The storm was crippling to these urban areas such that most car, truck, streetcar and bus transport was blocked for a full day and hindered for three to five days, while stores, government offices and factories were closed for one to two days, and schools were closed for two to three days or longer.
 In some rural areas nearby these cities, people were snowbound to varying degrees for up to five or six days.
 Intercity travel by road, bus or air was blocked for two to three days and train travel was blocked or subject to long delays for one to two days.
 The single highest snowfall was recorded in Elkins in Randolf County, West Virginia, which received 36 in, with other mountainous areas of that state receiving about 30 in.